Capital Projects – New Buildings

 Major Renovation & Refurbishment Projects

 Renovations encompass all other construction projects that are not defined as capital or maintenance projects.
 University departments may submit project requests, which might involve improvements to a classroom, residence hall, lab or office.
-Facilities Planning manages renovation projects, often in cooperation with the Physical Plant, ensuring that each renovation is completed efficiently, with high-quality materials and labor.
+Facilities Planning manages renovation projects, often in cooperation with Facilities Management, ensuring that each renovation is completed efficiently, with high-quality materials and labor.
 For more information on project requests, please see the Project Planning page.

 The university also makes renovations to improve energy efficiency in buildings on campus.
 Many of these projects involve collaboration among the Office of Sustainability and interested faculty, staff and students to identify energy-savings opportunities, evaluate strategies and economic feasibility, and develop actionable project scopes that can be implemented throughout the campus.
 For more information on energy-reduction efforts, please visit the Sustainability page.